galaxyproject/tools-iuc/tools/pyega3/README.md

 # PyEGA3

-## set up user credentials on Galaxy
+## Set up user credentials on Galaxy

-To enable users to set their credentials for this tool, make sure the file `confgi/user_preferences_extra.yml` has the following section:
+To enable users to set their credentials for this tool, make sure the file `config/user_preferences_extra.yml` has the following section:

 ```
     ega_account: